-"removal of body parts" means the removal of, the possession of or trade in any organ or other body part from a living person who has been trafficked or the body of a deceased person who has been trafficked and killed for the [sole]26 purpose of removing the organ or other body part in contravention of the National Health Act, 2003 (Act No. 61 of 2003)27;
+"removal of body parts" means the removal of, the possession of 27 or trade in any organ or other body part from a living person who has been trafficked or the body of a deceased person who has been trafficked and killed for the [sole] 28 purpose of removing the organ or other body part in contravention of the National Health Act, 2003 (Act No. 61 of 2003) 29;

-"Republic" means the Republic of South Africa;28
+"Republic" means the Republic of South Africa:30

-"servitude"29 means a condition in which the labour or services of a person are provided or obtained through threats or perceived threats of harm to that person or another person, or through any scheme, plan or pattern intended to cause the person to believe that, if the person does not perform the labour or services in question, that person or another person would suffer harm;
+"servitude"31 means a condition in which the labour or services of a person are provided or obtained through threats or perceived threats of harm to that person or another person, or through any scheme, plan or pattern intended to cause the person to believe that, if the person does not perform the labour or services in question, that person or another person would suffer harm;

-"sexual exploitation"30 means the commission of any sexual offence in terms of the Criminal Law (Sexual Offences and Related Matters) Amendment Act or any offence of a sexual nature in any other law against a victim of trafficking, and includes forcing a victim of trafficking to participate in the production of
+"sexual exploitation" means the commission of any sexual offence in terms of the Criminal Law (Sexual Offences and Related Matters) Amendment Act or any offence of a sexual nature in any other law against a victim of trafficking, and includes

-25 According to the Dept of Health the possession of body parts will be dealt with in the Regulations in terms of the National Health Act that will replace the Human Tissue Act.
+27 According to the Dept of Health the possession of body parts will be dealt with in the Regulations in terms of the National Health Act that will replace the Human Tissue Act.
 The DOH agrees to the inclusion of "possession" in the definition of "removal of body parts".

-At its briefing of the Portfolio Committee in February 2011, the NPA suggested that the word "sole" be deleted in order to not encounter difficulties in proving the purpose for the removal of the organs or body parts.
+28 At its briefing of the Portfolio Committee in February 2011, the NPA suggested that the word "sole" be deleted in order to not encounter difficulties in proving the purpose for the removal of the organs or body parts.

-Portfolio Committee enquired whether there is a similar definition in other legislation, but we could not find any.
+Portfolio Committee enquired whether there is a similar definition in other legislation, but we could not find any any.